-On June 21, 2011, the Sellers, OEM Group and Purchaser entered into an amendment (the "Amendment") to the Purchase Agreement which, among other things, revises the payment schedule of the Contingent Payment such that \$300 of the Contingent Payment shall be due July 1, 2011 and the remaining \$140 shall be due October 1, 2011.
-The \$300 due on July 1, 2011 was paid on July 5, 2011.
-The \$140 due on October 1, 2011 was paid on October 7, 2011.
-Unpaid portions of the Contingent Payment accrued interest from April 15, 2011 at a variable rate of the Wall Street Journal Prime Rate (currently 3.25%) plus 1%.
+Based on the applicable bookings of OEM Group for the designated period, the amount of the contingent payment due was \$440.
+On June 21, 2011, the Sellers, OEM Group and Purchaser entered into an amendment (the "Amendment") to the Purchase Agreement which, among other things, revised the payment schedule of the Contingent Payment.
+Pursuant to the Amendment, the Company received \$300 on July 5, 2011 and \$140 plus approximately \$5 of interest on October 7, 2011.
 The description of the Amendment provided above is qualified in its entirety by reference to the full text of the Amendment, a copy of which was filed as Exhibit 10.1 to the Form 8-K report filed on June 23, 2011.

-The Company retained the DRIE products which it had acquired from AMMS, along with the CompactTM cluster platform and the NLD technology that it had developed over the past several years.
+The Company retained the DRIE products which it had acquired from AMMS, along with the Compact[TM] cluster platform and the NLD technology that it had developed over the past several years.
 The DRIE markets were seriously impacted by the downturn in the semiconductor markets, and as those markets recover the Company is not in a position to make the needed investments to improve its competitive position.
 In addition, it was not clear that even with additional investment and significant reductions in operating expenses DRIE sales alone would be enough to support the Company.
-As a result, the Company evaluated various other alternative strategies, including sale of its DRIE products, CompactTM platform and NLD technology, the transition to a new business model, a sale of all or substantially all of our assets, or the liquidation or dissolution of the Company, including through a bankruptcy proceeding.
+As a result, the Company evaluated various other alternative strategies, including sale of its DRIE products, Compact[TM] platform and NLD technology, the transition to a new business model, a sale of all or substantially all of our assets, or the liquidation or dissolution of the Company, including through a bankruptcy proceeding.
 On February 9, 2011, the Company sold its DRIE and Compact related assets to SPTS, but retained its NLD technology.
 See "The SPTS Transaction" below.